muhammad-tamim/node-notes/README.md

 # Part 3: MongoDB:
-MongoDB is a NoSQL database that stores data in flexibly in JSON(Actually BSON = Binary JSON) documents format.
-Unlike traditional SQL databases with tables and rows, MongoDB uses collections and documents.
+MongoDB is a NoSQL document database that stores data flexibly in JSON(Actually BSON = Binary JSON) format.
+Unlike traditional SQL relational databases with tables and rows, MongoDB uses collections and documents.

 Note: BSON is a binary-based representation of JSON.
 MongoDB uses this format for faster data operations, support for more data types, and efficient storage.